The peroneus longus, brevis and tertius are three muscles located at your ankle. They can trigger pain in this area, as well as in the foot.

 Trigger points in the peroneus often lead to a weakness of these muscles.

-Weakness, in turn, can cause instability in your ankle joints, increasing the risk to twist the ankle.
+Weakness, in turn, can cause instability of the ankle, increasing the risk of twisting it.

-These three muscles lie on the lateral side of the lower leg, as well as on its front, passing down to the foot.
+These three muscles attach on the lateral side of the lower leg, as well as on its front, and at the foot.

 The peroneus longus and brevis lie on the lateral side, whereas the peroneus tertius is located at the front of the lower leg.